Tech500/E220-Remote-Switch/README.md

-E220-Remote-Switch project utilizing two Ebye, E220-900T30D RF modules and two ESP32 microcontrollers.
+E220-Remote-Switch project utilizes two, Ebye E220-900T30D RF modules and two, ESP32 microcontrollers.
-Current status:  INA226 and KY002S have not been fully implemented in this update.
+Current project status:  INA226 and KY002S have not been implemented in this update.

 Demonstation mode: